MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 Use the Expedite-Delicensing cmdlet to end the delay for removing the Exchange Online license from the mailbox.

-When the value of the DelayedDelicensingEnabled parameter is $true, the TenantAdminNotificationForDelayedDelicensingEnabled and EndUserMailNotificationForDelayedDelicensingEnabled parameters are set to $true by default.
+When you set the value of the DelayedDelicensingEnabled parameter to $true, the TenantAdminNotificationForDelayedDelicensingEnabled and EndUserMailNotificationForDelayedDelicensingEnabled parameters are set to $true by default.

-When the value of the DelayedDelicensingEnabled parameter is $false, the TenantAdminNotificationForDelayedDelicensingEnabled and EndUserMailNotificationForDelayedDelicensingEnabled parameters are set to $false by default.
+When you set the value of the DelayedDelicensingEnabled parameter to $false, the TenantAdminNotificationForDelayedDelicensingEnabled and EndUserMailNotificationForDelayedDelicensingEnabled parameters are set to $false by default.

 ```yaml
 Type: Boolean